slavakurilyak/awesome-ai-agents/README.md

 1. **Bananalyzer by Reworkd**: Bananalyzer is a framework for evaluating AI agents on web tasks, utilizing Playwright for creating diverse datasets of website snapshots for reliable and varied web task assessments | [website](https://reworkd.ai) | [github](https://github.com/reworkd/bananalyzer)

+1. **AgentBench**: AgentBench v0.2 is a benchmark designed to evaluate Large Language Models as agents across a diverse set of environments, enhancing framework usability and extending model evaluations | [github](https://github.com/THUDM/AgentBench)

 ## AI Agents + Observability Frameworks

 Here's an awesome list of monitoring frameworks for AI agents: